Fudge Caramel Brownies

 I always treated this dessert calmly and I didn’t understand people who adored it.
-It seemed to me that homemade brownies are similar to a wet chocolate cake, and a purchased one contains so many chemicals that it’s better to bypass it.
+It seemed to me that homemade brownies are similar to a moist chocolate cake, and a purchased one contains so many chemicals that it’s better to bypass it.
 But, once prepared this dessert, I fell in love with it finally and irrevocably.
-No more chocolate sponge cakes with pieces of chocolate, in order to get this thick middle!
+No more chocolate sponge cakes with pieces of chocolate to make it look like fudge brownies!

-you may use the mixture of 100 gr. milky and 100 gr. bitter chocolate; lovers of chocolate, don’t add more than 250 gr. ;)
+you may use the mixture of 100 g milky and 100 g bitter chocolate; lovers of chocolate, don’t add more than 250 g ;)

 - 4 eggs,

-you may use the mixture of 250 gr. of wet brown sugar and 100 gr. of fine granulated sugar,
+you may use the mixture of 250 g of moist brown sugar and 100 g of fine granulated sugar,

 - 1 tsp. salt.